dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 Note the variations in lighting, translation, and rotation compared to the original images.
 {{< figure_resizing src="show_ds.png" >}}

-The transformations are applied on-the-fly.
+The transformations are applied on the fly.
 So each run on the snippet produces slightly different results.

-#### 🗝️ Choosing library, model, and backbone
+#### 🗝️ Choosing a library, model, and backbone
 IceVision supports hundreds of high-quality pre-trained models from [Torchvision](https://github.com/pytorch/vision), Open MMLab's [MMDetection](https://github.com/open-mmlab/mmdetection), Ultralytic's [YOLOv5](https://github.com/ultralytics/yolov5) and Ross Wightman's [EfficientDet](https://github.com/rwightman/efficientdet-pytorch).

 Depending on your preference, you may choose the model and backbone from these libraries.